PlasmaPy/hack.plasmapy.org/pages/2021/python.md

    sub-directory.
 10. Under the "New" button (probably near the upper right corner), select "Python 3" to open a notebook.
-11. Test the installing by running
+11. Test the installing by entering
    ```Python
    import numpy
    import matplotlib